 Anyway, I also got a kick out of seeing a previously-thought-not-to-be-pregnant Naomi Watts appear to be, indeed, expecting (although she wouldn’t confirm or deny it), and out of seeing that Madonna put a thoroughly modern spin to Old Hollywood glamour at the Vanity Fair party, and out of seeing Sarah Michelle Gellar out on the town once again (‘cause you know…Long Live the Slayer!).

 Look – I love me some Jennifer Hudson and I love that she’s gracing the cover of – gasp? – Vogue (check her out at right).
 I think it’s about time the It Girl of the season was not some stick figure with no soul.

-And although I sometimes vacillate on Beyoncé I still think she’s h-o-t…but not let’s-put-her-on-the-cover-of-the-Sports Illustrated-swimsuit-issue h-o-t.
-Up until this year that cover had been reserved for models like Tyra Banks, Heidi Klum, and Rebecca Romijn – not pop stars.
+And although I sometimes vacillate on Beyoncé I still think she’s H-O-T…but not let’s-put-her-on-the-cover-of-the-Sports Illustrated-swimsuit-issue-H-O-T. Up until this year, that particular honor had been reserved for models like Tyra Banks, Heidi Klum, and Rebecca Romijn – not pop stars.